DavidRay5157/Django_PgcpAI_Feb26/README.md

 create urls.py in your app for routing for the app

+create the basic function in views.py in calc to return :- def home(request):
+    return HttpResponse("hello world")

 register your paths of app in main app urls.

 add your app 'calc' in settings file -> installed apps = 'calc',